sebthom/extra-syntax-highlighting-eclipse-plugin/CONTRIBUTING.md

-# Contributing
+# Contributing to the Project

-Thanks for your interest in contributing to this project!
+Thank you for your interest in contributing to this project!
+We strive to make the contribution process clear and welcoming.

-We want to make contributing as easy and transparent as possible.
+Please take a moment to review the guidelines below.

 ## Code of Conduct

-Our code of conduct is described in [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+Please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.
-Please follow it in all your interactions with the project.
+This helps us maintain a positive and respectful environment for everyone involved.

 ## Issues